 Walking Street Chinatown Bangkok is the section of Chinatown south-west of the main street Yaowarat Road, between Yaowarat and the Chao Phraya River, an area steeped in the history of Bangkok.

-It offers a different aspect of Chinatown Bangkok which is usually a walking tour down the congested Yaowarat Road, with its goldsmith shops, restaurants, Chinese medicine shops, streets clogged with traffic and pavements jammed with street vendors and shoppers.
+It offers a different aspect of Chinatown Bangkok which is usually a walk down congested Yaowarat Road, with its goldsmith shops, restaurants, Chinese medicine shops, streets clogged with traffic and pavements jammed with street vendors and shoppers.

 If Yaowarat Road is likened to a dragon weaving through Chinatown, Walking Street in Chinatown Bangkok is the dragon's under belly.
 It's a side that visitors rarely see.